JacobACan/RGBA-Synth/Bugs.md

-# Bugs
+# TODO
-- No Response to Velocity
+- Can not set Automations Easily.
-- Jittery Transition when dialing RGB sound.
+- Font will not be portable.
-- Can not set Automations Easily
+- Stylize Sliders.
-- Font will not be portable
+- Set up release on github w/ previews etc.